 MP for Widnes and Halewood

-Derek Twigg is a Labour (Co-op) MP for Widnes and Halewood, first elected in 1997.
-He currently serves on the Intelligence and Security Committee, the National Security Strategy (Joint Committee), the Defence Committee, and the Panel of Chairs, reflecting a long parliamentary career with a focus on security and defence matters.
+Derek Twigg is the Labour (Co-op) MP for Widnes and Halewood, first elected in 1997.
+He currently serves on the Intelligence and Security Committee, the National Security Strategy (Joint Committee), the Defence Committee, and the Panel of Chairs, reflecting a focus on defence and security issues.
+With a long parliamentary career, he has held numerous defence- and security-related roles over the years.

 Generated 21 February 2026